Yusif Huseynov

 Yusif Huseynov (Yusif Hüseynov; 15 October 1928 – 1 September 2009) was a painter, Honored Art Worker and People's Artist of the Azerbaijan SSR.

 Biography

-Yusif Huseynov was born on October 15, 1928 in Baku.
+Huseynov was born on October 15, 1928, in Baku.
 He graduated from Painting School named after Azim Azimzade in 1949, and from Surikov Moscow Art Institute in 1955.

-Yusif Huseynov was elected chairman of the Union of Artists of Azerbaijan in 1977.
+Huseynov was elected chairman of the Union of Artists of Azerbaijan in 1977.
 In the same year he was appointed secretary of the Union of Artists of the USSR.
 He led the Union of Artists of Azerbaijan until 1987.
 The artist worked for a long time as the head of the painting department at Azerbaijan State University of Culture and Arts.
 Since 2000, he had been a professor at Azerbaijan State Academy of Fine Arts.

-He was elected deputy of Supreme Soviet of Azerbaijan SSR on several summons.
-Yusif Huseynov was awarded the title of Honored Art Worker of the Azerbaijan SSR in 1964 and People's Artist of the Azerbaijan SSR in 1979.
+He was elected deputy of Supreme Soviet of Azerbaijan SSR on several summonses.
+Huseynov was awarded the title of Honored Art Worker of the Azerbaijan SSR in 1964 and People's Artist of the Azerbaijan SSR in 1979.

-Yusif Huseynov lived in Tashkent in Yunusabad, 1980-2006.
-In 2016, for the 70th anniversary his bas-relief opened in front of his Tashkent apartment.